themonetizr/tutorial/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Deployment on Kubernetes
+##
-Version for kubernetes is built following:

-> docker build -t gcr.io/gcp-monetizr-project/react_tutorial .

-> docker push gcr.io/gcp-monetizr-project/react_tutorial

-> kubectl set image deployment/react-tutorial react-tutorial-app=gcr.io/gcp-monetizr-project/react_tutorial

-Create GKE resource

-> kubectl create -f react-tutorial.yml

-Push new container version to kubernetes:

-> docker build -t gcr.io/gcp-monetizr-project/react_tutorial:0.0.1 .

-> docker push gcr.io/gcp-monetizr-project/react_tutorial:0.0.1

-Replacing containers on the go, while some are down, others are working

-> kubectl set image deployment/react-tutorial react-tutorial-app=gcr.io/gcp-monetizr-project/react_tutorial:0.0.1
+This project as prepared as an example application to demonstrate Monetizr's integration in game or mobile application

+Application is built on top of [React tutorial](https://reactjs.org/tutorial/tutorial.html).
+In the process

-## Available Scripts
+## Available Scripts For launching locally

 In the project directory, you can run: